Manzanita's Neahkahnie Overlooks an Oregon Coast Masterpiece

 To the north, it’s mostly ocean and then a rustic headland covered with trees, blocking your view to places like Arch Cape.
 Still, it’s an awe-inspiring favorite for sunset watchers and those who simply like that feeling of their jaw dropping to stunning views of Manzanita or the Nehalem Bay.

 A highlight on Neahkahnie is the fact there are several viewing spots, not just the main one with all the parking space.
 Three smaller ones line this winding stretch of road, all surrounded by those charming, atmospheric rock walls that are just a tad reminiscent of an European castle.

-Look down from the main access onto the boulder-covered stretch hugging the mountain’s base and you’ll notice a pointed rock poking up from the trees and brush: this apparently looks like a young woman from below.
+Look down from the main access onto the boulder-covered stretch hugging the mountain’s base and you’ll notice a pointed rock poking up from the trees and brush: this apparently looks like a young woman when viewed from below.